 Some of the VOCs were the pesticides used during the production of plants.

-Plastic pots were yet another culprit releasing most of the VOCs.
+Additionally, plastic pots were yet another culprit for releasing most VOCs.

 Do Snake Plants Produce Oxygen at Night?

 Most plants release carbon dioxide at night and oxygen during the day.